 Composite APIs are the APIs that allow developers to bundle and send requests from different APIs.
 Usually, one or more related APIs are combined to improve performance.
 They reduce the load to the server as they are treated as a single call.
 In the microservices-based architecture single user action might involve multiple API calls.
 During that scenario, the orchestration of composite APIs is very helpful as this works faster and is easier to implement.

-Types of Protocols used in APIs:
+6 Types of API Protocols

 1. SOAP (Simple Objects Access Protocol):